 Charlotte DWI Lawyer Brad Smith answers the question: “What am I obligated to do if I’ve been pulled for Drinking and Driving?”

 The Charlotte region is blessed with a number of boat worthy lakes including Lake Norman, Lake Wylie, Mountain Island lake and many others.
 With the warm weather of Summer comes the desire to be outside and boat on lakes, rivers, and the ocean.
 In addition to enjoying a day out on the water, people like to have a few drinks while doing so.
 This may seem fun and enjoyable in the moment, but there can be criminal charges that result.

-Charlotte Criminal Lawyer Brad Smith answers the question: “What is the difference between a misdemeanor and a felony?”
+Charlotte Criminal Lawyer Brad Smith answers the question: “What are the long term effects of being convicted of a crime?”

 Being charged with a crime in North Carolina can be scary.
 Suddenly, you are facing serious penalties and even a prison sentence that could be devastating to your life.
 In criminal cases, most people think of a defendant being found “guilty” or “not guilty.”
 Not guilty is the ideal finding in a criminal case, but that is not always the result.
 When defendants hear a guilty verdict, they might think that their lives are ruined.
 In criminal cases in North Carolina, there are some options for a defendant, even after a finding of guilt.